 Credit risk is the risk of financial loss for one party due to another party failing to meet its financial obligations.
 The CDC's main credit risk exposure comes from the carrying amount of the pooling and trade receivables balances, net of any allowance for losses.
 The CDC manages this risk by selling product on a "payment first" basis, securing bank guarantees and obtaining letters of credit.
-As at October 31, 2018 and July 31, 2018 the CDC does not have an allowance for doubtful accounts and all trade receivables are current.
+As at January 31, 2019 and July 31, 2018 the CDC does not have an allowance for doubtful accounts and all trade receivables are current.

 The CDC is also exposed to credit risk when it holds foreign exchange contracts.
 This exposure is limited to the notional amount of Derivative asset - foreign exchange contracts.
 The CDC manages this risk by only entering into foreign exchange contracts with major Canadian financial institutions.
 To date, no such counterparty has failed to meet its financial obligation to the CDC.
-As at October 31, 2018 and July 31, 2018 the CDC does not hold any foreign exchange contracts.